rgandhasri87/rgandhasri87/README.md

 My first exposure to computer science, beyond programming alone, was the *Wait, but Why?"* article about the superintelligent AIs potentially arriving soon™.
 (Be sure to [read](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html) it later!)
 While I wasn't completely sold, reading it sparked my interest in computer science.

 Later on, I became interested in design thanks to my high school's web design class.
 Check out my design portfolio [here](https://bit.ly/GandhasriR-portfolio)!
-Now that I've gained some experience in designing things, I'm working on my actual development/implementation skills
+Now that I've gained some experience in designing things, I'm working on my actual development/implementation skills.

 I'm also interested in linguistics, especially where it intersects with computer science.
 Although I have much to learn in both fields, I am particularly curious to learn more about how language influences thought, similarities between human languages and programming languages, and natural language processing.
+To that end, I am pursuing a minor in lingustics (for now.)
 For anyone who can read the IPA (or wants to give it a shot), my name is pronounced **/ˈɹʊˌtvɪk/**.

 <!--
 **rgandhasri87/rgandhasri87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.